 It will be possible to copy assignments from one molecule to another (the numbering of the common atoms must be the same).
-To do it, just select the first molecular structure with the assignments and do 'Ctrl+C'. finally select the second molecular structure and follow the menu 'Edit/Paste Properties/NMR assignments':
+To do it, just select the first molecular structure with the assignments and do 'Ctrl+C'. finally select the second molecular structure and follow the menu 'Edit/Paste Properties/NMR assignments'.
+Please bear in mind that the numbering of the common parts of both molecules must be the same.